mohamed255255/Tiny-language-compiler/README.md

 # Tiny-language-compiler
   A compiler for TINY language in C++ that include scanner, parser, analyzer and code generator , which mimics what happens in an actual compiler
+# Requirements:
+   1. Scanner which convert the code into tokens
+   2. Parser which takes the output of  the scanner to generate syntax tree
+   3. Analyzer which generates symbol tabel and apply type checking
 # Tiny-langaue-rules:
     .sequence of statements separated by ;
     .Comments {}